Micah-Shallom/KubernetesJourneyBook/Journey/007/Readme.md

 - monitoring cluster components
 - understanding the use of cAdvisor
-- applicaition logs interpretation and understanding
+- application logs interpretation and understanding